OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/vrp-profile.md

 ### Consent Authorisation

 OAuth 2.0 scopes are coarse-grained and the set of available scopes are defined at the point of client registration.
-There is no standard method for specifying and enforcing fine-grained scopes e.g., a scope to enforce payments of a specified amount on a specified date.
+There is no standard method for specifying and enforcing fine-grained scopes E.g. a scope to enforce payments of a specified amount on a specified date.

 A *consent authorisation* is used to define the fine-grained scope that is granted by the PSU to the TPP.

 The TPP **must** begin setup of a Variable Recurring Payment, by creating a `domestic-vrp-consents` resource through a **POST** operation.
 These resources indicate the _consent_ that the TPP claims it has been given by the PSU.
 At this stage, the consent is not yet authorised as the ASPSP has not yet verified this claim with the PSU.

 The ASPSP responds with a ConsentId.
 This is the intent-id that is used when initiating the authorization code grant (as described in the Trust Framework).